GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 be inspected.

-If you're interested in variables in multiple scopes, (e.g. inside and outside a loop) you'll need to set multiple snapshot locations.
+If you're interested in variables in multiple scopes, (e.g. inside and outside a loop) you need to set multiple snapshot locations.

-If you're interested in variables at particular points in time, (e.g. on the last iteration of a loop), then you'll want to set a conditional snapshot location.
+If you're interested in variables at particular points in time, (e.g. on the last iteration of a loop), you can set a conditional snapshot location.

 You can generally inspect the values of variables in your own code.
-(In this example, that's code in the `com.google.gct.tutorial package`.)
+(In this example, that's code in the `com.google.gct.tutorial` package.)
 However, due to security restrictions in the App Engine sandbox, you won't be able to delve as deeply into system classes such as `java.util.HashMap` or `javax.servlet.http.HttpServletRequest`